poweredbycereal/personal-finance-notes/resource-notes/warren-buffett-2013-advice-notes.md

 - Active trading advice from profit-seeking individuals and institutions are unlikely to be beneficial.
 - Bottom line advice: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund.

+# Investopedia Article

+An article in Investopedia examined Buffett's advice and generally praised it, but noted Buffett's advised allocation of 90% low-cost S&P 500 index fund / 10% short-term government bonds may be too risk who are retired or close to retirement.

 # References

 - https://www.berkshirehathaway.com/letters/2013ltr.pdf